 You have several complex muscles in and around the bladder, separate ones for the bladder's sphincter mechanism, plus modulatory centers in both the central and peripheral nervous systems.

 During your everyday activity, and during immersion, bladder volume normally rises bit by bit all day from normal body processes going on every moment.
 You don't go to the bathroom every moment from each volume increase or even feel you need to.
 The complex meshwork of muscles around the bladder relax to accommodate the volume, and the sphincter remains neatly closed.
 Control centers in your brain prevent bladder muscles from contracting (squeezing content) and sphincters opening to allow exit.
 In healthy people, brain modulation occurs all the time, during immersion, during space flight and during sleep.

-— There is no truth to the hand-dip story.
+— There is no truth to the hand-in-water story.
 It's just a story that gets repeated.

 — The receptors for the main diuresis response are not in the hands.
 More of your body, especially the face, needs to be immersed for you to sometimes feel like you want to urinate.
 Even then you do not go against your will.

 — You may feel more urge in a cold shower where you are not immersed.
 That is from fluid shifts due to temperature, which is another contributor to the whole effect.

 — You don't automatically pee when diving or immersing yourself underwater.
 You may feel like you need to go, and you may decide to.
 But unless you are very ill or drunk, you don't become incontinent.